 How can I ‘go further’ in my social care career?

 If you’ve progressed to a lead or advanced practitioner role, you can go further into a more advanced management or professional role with greater responsibility, leadership or influence.

 These roles can be very specialised such as a social worker or occupational therapist, or involve management and being responsible for ensuring your organisation meets legal requirements, for example a registered manager or CEO.

-These roles can often require a Level 5 Diploma in Leadership in Health and Social Care or a professional qualification or a degree.
+These roles can often require a Level 5 Diploma in Leadership and Management for Adult Care or a professional qualification or a degree.

 Read more about how you can go further in Social care: a rewarding career for you, particularly section 3.